Do you love globes or are you always finding them in thrift stores? Here are 20 DIY globe projects that you’ll love – great home decor inspiration!

 Chalkboard

 Revamp an old globe and turn it useful with chalkboard paint.
-This DIY globe only cost $2 and if you already have the chalkboard paint . . . instant decor for cheap.
+This project only cost $2, and if you already have the paint . . . instant decor on a shoestring.

 Death Star